Lisburn railway station

 Lisburn railway station serves the city of Lisburn in County Antrim, Northern Ireland.

 History

 The station was opened on 12 August 1839 by the Ulster Railway.
 The station buildings were rebuilt in 1878 to designed by William Henry Mills, for the then newly formed Great Northern Railway of Ireland (GNRI).

 On Wednesday 20 December 1978, there was a fatal collision between two trains.
 The fire brigade attended and cut out the person killed from the wreckage.
-A number of other people were treated for minor injuries and shock.
+Several other people were treated for minor injuries and shock.